UoB-COMSM0166/2025-group-10/README.md

 - 15% ~750 words

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

+### Sustainability, Ethics, and Accessibility

 ### Conclusion